Autism Spectrum Disorders Treatment Study

-- Are 6 to 12 years of age with a diagnosis or suspected diagnosis of an autism spectrum disorder
+- Be 6 to 12 years of age with a diagnosis or suspected diagnosis of an autism spectrum disorder.

 This is a partial list of eligibility requirements.
 To inquire about eligibility, please call the contact number provided.
 If you wish to inquire via email, please include the title of the study in your message.